aridjayarecipes/cutesrecipes.web.app/content/post/2463-recipe-of-perfect-simple-healthy-and-additive-free-vegetable-soup-curry.md

 - "Prepare the ingredients.
 Use vegetables of your choice.
 I used the vegetables listed above."
 - "This is my tomato sauce recipe "Tomato Sauce : Simply Simmer for a Rich, All-Purpose Sauce."."
 - "Cut the vegetables into even sizes."
 - "I use a pressure cooker for this.
 Put the vegetables and a bay leaf, if you have one, in a pressure cooker.
-Use a normal pot if you don&#39;t have a pressure cooker."
+Use a normal pot if you don't have a pressure cooker."
 - "Add the dashi stock sachet or you can make dashi stock beforehand and add to the pot.
 A bay leaf is optional, but I prefer using it."
 - "Pour 1000 ml of water in the pressure cooker.
 I like my pressure cooker because it cooks vegetables tender in a short time.
 It is a clever thing."
 - "Add 200 ml of tomato sauce.
 You can use a tin of tomato instead, but if you use it, reduce the water by 200 ml."